‘Days Of Our Lives’ Spoilers: EJ DiMera Returning To Salem In Shocking Recast?

 — Elizabeth Barrett (@therealebarrett) September 8, 2014

-Days of Our Lives has lost a lot of fan favorite characters and actors over a very short amount of time.
+Days of Our Lives has lost a lot of fan-favorite characters and actors over a very short amount of time.
 Since 2014, characters such as Bo Brady, EJ DiMera, and Will Horton have been killed off the show.
-Meanwhile, the actors who played beloved Salem citizens such as Jen Lilley’s Theresa Donovan, Alison Sweeney’s Sami Brady, Kate Mansi’s Abigail Deveraux, and soon to be Arianne Zucker’s Nicole Walker, have all made the decision to leave the soap.
+Meanwhile, the actors who played beloved Salem citizens such as Jen Lilley’s Theresa Donovan, Alison Sweeney’s Sami Brady, Kate Mansi’s Abigail Deveraux, and soon-to-be Arianne Zucker’s Nicole Walker have all made the decision to leave the soap.

 Days of Our Lives cancellation rumors have also been circulating online, and bringing the beloved character of EJ DiMera back to Salem could help the NBC soap boost its ratings.
-While, many fans would love to see the original actors return to play the character, the soap may be considering recasting other roles in order to bring the fan favorite characters back to the show.
+While many fans would love to see the original actors return to play the character, the soap may be considering recasting other roles in order to bring the fan-favorite characters back to the show.

 What are your thoughts on the latest Days of Our Lives spoilers?
 Do you think the show should recast James Scott’s former character?